Who are we?

 If we receive pertinent information after the initial publication, we add it to the original article as an update or - if the new information invalidates our original information - as a correction.
 We are open about our sources and our methodology and publish information only when we are convinced that it is accurate on the basis of the information we have gathered.
 If we receive new information that changes our conclusions, it is our responsibility to alert our users by publishing any update or correction quickly, clearly and openly.
 Members of the public who have information relating to the accuracy of our reporting should send it to us!
 You can find our contact information here.
 We correct major inaccuracies – those that could change the principal findings of the report - in the opening section of the article concerned, in a paragraph marked “CORRECTION” with the date the correction was published.
 We correct inaccuracies that do not have a direct bearing on the principal findings of the report at the end of the article, also with a paragraph marked “CORRECTION.”
 We make our best effort to respond to senders of new information, though not all complaints justify a response.

 We welcome ideas for topics we should look into - including fake news and fraudulent images.
 We are unable to fact-check every claim that is sent to us; we focus on claims that have been widely circulated in a community and could have an impact on public well-being, and that are connected to current events and social topics that we cover regularly.
+Certain assertions, such as those that are a matter of opinion, are impossible to fact-check.
 We are interested in topics relating to human rights, governance, civil society, innovative social experiments, and the United Nations’ Sustainable Development Goals - especially those that involve amateur images.
 You can find our contact information here

 - Derek Thomson